Main region

 What if I’m a beneficiary?

-If you're named as a binding or preferred beneficiary on an Accumulation or Income account, you'll get their account balance all at once (lump sum) or as a pension, including any insurance payout.
+If you're named as a binding or preferred beneficiary on an Accumulation or Income account, you may get their account balance all at once (lump sum) or as a pension, including any insurance payout.

 I’m a reversionary beneficiary